 This week let’s take a look at some suggestions on how you can build a strong relationship with your team and some techniques that you can use to improve the way you work with the development team.

-One more thing – I’ve renamed this newsletter Inside Product Ownership alongside with a clarification of the entire KBP.media site to focus on product ownership.
+One more thing – I’ve renamed this newsletter Inside Product alongside with a clarification of the entire KBP.media site to focus on the activities product people do when working on internal products: product ownership, business analysis, product management, and portfolio management.

 The Secret to Working with Developers